-The equity contribution will reduce your cost of leverage or getting into an enormous debt.
+The equity contribution will reduce your cost of leverage or getting into enormous debt.

-There are potential partners that you can approach and present your real estate ideas to.
+There are potential partners that you can approach and present your real estate ideas.
 Some can be your blood relations, while others are experts in real estate:

 - Family members and Friends